andriy-kudrya/react-spa-boilerplate/README.md

 # React sample application
-This is boilerplate code for single page applications based on React, Redux and TypeScript.
+This is a boilerplate code for single-page applications based on React, Redux and TypeScript.
-There I am resolving common problems that I often have to deal with.
+There I am solving common problems that I often have to deal with.

 # Warning
-This project in its current state is still far from to be ready for production usage.
+This project in its current state is still far from being ready for production usage.

 # Objectives
 - Consistent action types wherever they are in use